BANK BRANDING MARKET STUDY

 Imitating the market leader only helps the market leader

-Interestingly, during the crisis, the only one attempting to be a reflection of the target audience was the then market leader, Bank of America.
+Interestingly, during the crisis, the only one attempting to reflect the target audience was the then market leader, Bank of America.

 You would be wrong